freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-to-solve-problems-and-understand-errors/learn-to-solve-problems-and-understand-errors-question-f.md

 ---

-he stack trace indicates which line in the code needs to be edited to correct a syntax error.
+The stack trace indicates which line in the code needs to be edited to correct a syntax error.

 ---